32ericc/32ericc.github.io/README.md

 ![](https://github.com/32ericc/32ericc.github.io/blob/main/homepage-screenshot.png "Home page snapshot")

 ## Overview 📋
+This website marks what I would consider my very first web development project.
+It exemplifies my strengths in frontend development, semantic HTML and CSS, and familiarizes me with the intricacies of backend development.
+I used many publicly available [resources](https://github.com/32ericc/32ericc.github.io/blob/main/resources.txt) to help me build the website.
+Some notable features include: horizontal scrolling, custom cursor, animated text, and a digital clock.

 ## Launch 🚀
 The website is not made suitable for older devices as well as mobile devices.
 In the future I plan on making another site to fit those needs.
 For now, you can launch